 Days Sales in Inventory Rules of Thumb

-Inventory turns, DSI, and DIO present exactly the same information.
+The metrics Inventory turns, DSI, and DIO all present the same information.
 As a result, the Inventory turns rules of thumb above apply equally to DIO and DSI results.
 "Turns" figures that are very high or very low may be indicators of inventory management problems.
-The same can be said for DSI and DIO figures.
+The same is true for DSI and DIO figures.
 The firm may use any of these metrics (Turns, DSI, or DIO) to set inventory performance targets.

 When comparing days sales in inventory metrics, however, be sure that all values refer to the same number of days per year.
 Some The metric is sometimes computed with 365 days and sometimes 360 days.